Physics with Quantum Technologies BSc (Hons) or MPhys – 2019 entry

 MPhys - Institute of Physics (IOP)

-Recognised by the Institute of Physics (IOP) for the purpose of eligibility for Associate Membership.
+Accredited by the Institute of Physics (IOP) for the purpose of fully meeting the educational requirement for Chartered Physicist.

 Careers and graduate prospects